-Modal logic does not capture the idea: $\{BF, BF, BF \rightarrow F\}$ constants = atomic justifications
+Modal logic does not capture the idea: $\{BF, BF, BF \rightarrow F\}$ constants = atomic justifications, ready to be incorporated into reasoning with other justifications according to standards of Applicability, Monotonicity, Logical Awareness, and Adequacy.

 Other Kinds of Knowledge: Empirical, Perceptual, A Priori, etc.